-Work Habits (the manner in which the intern conducts him or herself in the work environment) Surpasses Applicable laws, rules, policies and directives are observed (including HIPPA, Confidentiality Standards, Employment Compliance Requirements, etc.) Safety standards and procedures are followed Agency equipment is properly used and maintained ☐ Successful☐ Inconsistent☐ Unacceptable Assessment & Planning (the degree to which the intern manages client assessment, planning and termination activities) Surpasses Strengths, Needs, and Cultural Discoveries are completed as appropriate Client assessments are completed as appropriate Clients are actively engaged throughout the process Educational activities are made available as appropriate Discharge criteria is utilized Service assessment is consistent with the Arizona Model and 12 Principles where applicable ☐ Successful ☐ Inconsistent ☐ Unacceptable Intervention Strategies (the degree to which the intern applies appropriate intervention methodologies) Surpasses ◆ Service Deliveries to families are consistent with the MFT Models ◆ Crisis intervention techniques are utilized as needed ◆ Age-specific treatment is applied in accordance with Human Development and Family Life Cycle standards ◆ Culturally sensitive knowledge and applications are appropriate and timely applied ◆ Service assessment is consistent with the Arizona Model and 12 Principles where applicable ☐ Successful☐ Inconsistent☐ Unacceptable Clinical Records Management (the degree to which the intern demonstrates ability and proficiency in maintaining clinical/case records) Surpasses Clinical/case records are created and maintained in accordance with required protocols Appropriate time frames are established and met Documents are appropriately completed pursuant to licensing requirements and records management standards Documents and files are accurately and confidentially maintained ☐ Successful ☐ Inconsistent ☐ Unacceptable Case Management (the degree to which the intern demonstrates proficiency in utilizing resources, maintaining boundaries/ethics, and professional relationships) ◆ Coordination with Client occurs on systems of care Surpasses Successful ♦ Knowledge of Community Resources is observed ♦ Professional demeanor and ethical conduct are observed with Clients and other professionals InconsistentUnacceptable Education (the degree to which the intern reflects professional standards in a public setting or within the agency when providing educational services) ◆ Educational presentations are clear, concise and appropriate to the audience Surpasses Successful ◆ Pre-established curricula and other related educational materials are utilized ◆ Reporting and documentation requirements are in accordance with agency training protocols ☐ Inconsistent☐ Unacceptable☐ Evaluation Narrative (reflects an overview of performance)
+Work Habits (the manner in which the intern conducts him or herself in the work environment) Surpasses ◆ Applicable laws, rules, policies and directives are observed (including HIPPA, Confidentiality Standards, Employment Compliance Requirements, etc.) Successful ◆ Safety standards and procedures are followed ◆ Agency/clinic equipment is properly used and maintained Making Progress Agency/climic equipment is properly used and maintained ☐ Needs Improvement Unsuccessful Assessment & Planning (the degree to which the intern manages client assessment, planning and termination activities) ☐ Surpasses Successful ◆ Strengths, Needs, and Cultural Discoveries are completed as appropriate ◆ Client assessments are completed as appropriate ☐ Making Progress ◆ Clients are actively engaged throughout the process ◆ Educational activities are made available as appropriate ◆ Discharge criteria is utilized Needs Improvement ◆ Service assessment is consistent with the Arizona Model and 12 Principles where applicable Unsuccessful Intervention Strategies (the degree to which the intern applies appropriate intervention methodologies) Surpasses ◆ Service Deliveries to families are consistent with the MFT Models ◆ Crisis intervention techniques are utilized as needed Successful ◆ Age-specific treatment is applied in accordance with Human Development and Family Life Cycle standards Making Progress Culturally sensitive knowledge and applications are appropriate and timely applied Service assessment is consistent with the Arizona Model and 12 Principles where applicable ☐ Needs Improvement Unsuccessful Clinical Records Management (the degree to which the intern demonstrates ability and proficiency in maintaining clinical/case records) Surpasses Successful Clinical/case records are created and maintained in accordance with required protocols Appropriate time frames are established and met Documents are appropriately completed pursuant to licensing requirements and records Making Progress management standards • Documents and files are accurately and confidentially maintained ☐ Needs Improvement Unsuccessful Case Management (the degree to which the intern demonstrates proficiency in utilizing resources, maintaining boundaries/ethics, and professional relationships) Surpasses Successful ◆ Coordination with Client occurs on systems of care ◆ Knowledge of Community Resources is observed ◆ Professional demeanor and ethical conduct are observed with Clients and other professionals ☐ Making Progress ▼ Froiessional demeation and ethical conduct are observed with cherits and other professionals ☐ Needs Improvement Unsuccessful Education (the degree to which the intern reflects professional standards in a public setting or within the agency/clinic when providing educational services) Surpasses Successful Educational presentations are clear, concise and appropriate to the audience Pre-established curricula and other related educational materials are utilized ☐ Making Progress ♦ Reporting and documentation requirements are in accordance with agency/clinic training protocols ☐ Needs Improvement Unsuccessful

-SIGNATURE SHEET

-1. Rating Supervisor's Signature

-I conducted a progress review discussion with the intern during the appraisal cycle.
+Evaluation Nar rative (reflects an overview of performance) Please describe e a minimum of 2 strength areas as a clinicia ın: Please describe e a minimum of 2 growth areas/goals as a cl inician: 1.
+SIGNATUR Rating Supervisor's Signature RE SHEET I conducted a progress review discussion with the intern during the appraisal cycle.
 I also reviewed the performance appraisal ratings and, if appropriate, used the time to explain internship expectations, areas needing clarification, or performance issues requiring improvement.

-Rating Supervisor: Date:

-Rater Comments:

-Intern's Signature

-i I was given the opportunity to discuss the contents of this e understand that I may respond to the appraisal within five (5) of in the space provided below or by attaching one (1) suppleme legible).
-I also understand that this appraisal is not subject to Resolution Procedure.
-The completed appraisal will be forward my official personnel file. calendar days from the date of issuance ental typewritten page (or handwritten, if to review within the agency's Problem
+Rating Supervisor: Date: Rater Comments: 2.
+I was given the opportunity to discuss the contents of this evaluation with the Rat understand that I may respond to the appraisal within five (5) calendar days from the in the space provided below or by attaching one (1) supplemental typewritten page (legible).
+Intern: Date: Intern Comments:

-Appendix D - AAMFT Code of Ethics (2012)
+Appendix D - AAMFT Code of Ethics (2015)

-(please click on the link below to access the Code at the AAMT Website)
+(Please click on the link below to access the Code at the AAMT Website)

-AAMFT Code of Ethics (July 2012)
+AAMFT Code of Ethics (January 2015)